What To Do If Your Car Key Won't Turn in The Ignition

 The next step is to check your fundamental way.
-Your crucial way is the spot in your ignition where you insert your key.
-This spot can get jammed or blocked, which will make it impossible to insert and turn your key.
+Your crucial way is the spot where you insert your key in your ignition.
+This spot can get jammed or blocked, making it impossible to insert and turn your key.

-If this happens, you will need to grease your crucial way to loosen the jam.
+If this happens, you must grease your crucial way to loosen the jam.
 This is not a job for WD40.
 You will want to use a dry, non-oil-based lubricant, such as silicone or graphite.
 Try the following steps a few times before moving to the next one.

 If you have tried this multiple times and the key still won't turn, it is time to try something a little more drastic.
 The following fixes will only be temporary, and you will need to have the problem remedied by a locksmith as soon as possible.

-If you've gotten this far and nothing has worked, most likely, the issue is a damaged key or a broken lock.
+If you've gotten this far and nothing has worked, the issue is a damaged key or a broken lock.
 In both of these cases, your goal is to get the problem temporarily fixed until you can get it repaired.
-This section will cover both how to handle if you think the key is the issue or if you believe the lock is broken.
+This section will cover handling if you think the key is the issue or believe the lock is broken.

 If you suspect that key damage is the issue, then there are a few ways to check.
 First, you want to inspect your key for any wear, bends, or breaks.
-You can also try a spare key if you have one to see if this will allow you to turn it in the ignition.
+If you have one, you can also try a spare key to see if it will allow you to turn it in the ignition.

 If you do not have a spare, a locksmith can duplicate your key without the original needed.
-You can also get a new key made at the dealership, but this will, in most cases, be a lot more expensive than a locksmith.
-Note that if you get a new key made, your transponder key will need to be reprogrammed to use again.
+You can also get a new key made at the dealership, but this will, in most cases, be much more expensive than a locksmith.
+If you get a new key, your transponder key will need to be reprogrammed to use again.

 If you have exhausted all options up to this point, then your lock is the culprit.
 Note that you will need professional help to fix this and that any DIY options are just temporary until you can get it repaired.

 The first thing you will want to try is to hit your key gently.
-Note, this is not the same as a bump key.
+Note that this is not the same as a bump key.
 Bump keys do not work in cars.
 This is not a way to force the key into the ignition.
-This process can temporarily allow any internal parts that may have broken to coordinate and allow the key to turning.
+This process can temporarily allow any internal parts that may have broken to coordinate and allow the key to turn.

 This last step is for professionals.
 If gently hitting your key allowed you to turn the key, it needs to be looked at as soon as possible.
-If it didn't work, then it also needs to be looked at.
-In this case, most likely, your ignition cylinder will need to be replaced.
-This is best left to a locksmith as you could easily damage your ignition, further increasing your cost and stress.
+If it didn't work, it also needs to be looked at.
+In this case, your ignition cylinder will most likely need to be replaced.
+This is best left to a locksmith as you could easily damage your ignition, increasing your cost and stress.

 Keep in mind that if your ignition cylinder is replaced, you will have one key that starts your car and a different key that opens both your car and trunk.
-If you wish all the keys to match, you will have to have your vehicle re-keyed.
+If you wish all the keys to match, you must have your vehicle re-keyed.